-The silk embedded in these acrylic bangles is hand stencil-dyed in Japan, using beautiful sarasa patterns from the Muromachi Period (A.D.
+The exquisitely patterned silk embedded in these acrylic bangles is stencil-dyed by hand by highly skilled craftsmen in Japan.
+The designs are created by using beautiful sarasa patterns from the Muromachi Period (A.D.
 1392 – 1571) and a centuries old silk dyeing technique popularized during the Edo Period (A.D.
 1615-1867).
-Hence, the silk is known as Edo Sarasa.
-Although intricate sarasa patterns in the past have used as many as 300 stenciled layers of color, today the patterns are more commonly created using about 30 separate layers.
+Hence, silk dyed in this way has come to be known as Edo Sarasa silk.
+Although in the past intricate sarasa patterns have incorporated as many as 300 stenciled layers of color, today the patterns are more commonly created using about 30 separate layers.
 In Japan sarasa silk is still used for making elegant kimono but the specialized techniques for producing the most intricate sarasa patterns are now practiced and preserved by only a few highly skilled artisans.

 Questions?
 Out of stock?
 Email us.